Road Traffic

 the time specified in the notice,

-notice may be attached to the vehicle, boat, trailer or other thing so that a
+may be attached to the vehicle, boat, trailer or other thing so that a further

-further excess charge becomes payable in respect of the vehicle, trailer boat
+excess charge becomes payable in respect of the vehicle, trailer boat or other

 (4) A